-What is Fasting Insulin?
+What is Fasting Insulin blood test?

 Fasting Insulin is the concentration of insulin circulating in your blood after an overnight fast (typically 8–12 hours).
 It represents the basal output of insulin needed to regulate your blood sugar in a resting state, before dietary glucose begins to influence levels.